pavel-rezabek/platform2.0-go-challenge/README.md

 Note that users have no limit on how many assets they want on their favourites so your service will need to provide a reasonable response time.

 A working server application with functional API is required, along with a clear readme.md.
 Useful and passing tests would be also be viewed favourably

 It is appreciated, though not required, if a Dockerfile is included.

 ## Submission

-Just a make a PR to the current repo!
+Just create a fork from the current repo and send it to us!

 Good luck, potential colleague!